patzsantos/SciTec-App/README.md

 |  austronaut.trial| user1234 |
 | trainee.trial| user1234 |

-Please refer to the [Authorisation and Authentication](https://github.com/patzsantos/scitecapp/blob/main/README.md#security-features) of the Security Features section for the allowed permissions of each user you want to login as.
+Please refer to the [Authorisation and Authentication](https://github.com/patzsantos/scitecapp/blob/main/README.md#security-features) in the Security Features section for the allowed permissions of each user you want to login as.

 ## CRUD Demonstrations